msys2/msys2.github.io/web/docs/filesystem-paths.md

 The only solution here is to avoid mixing Unix/Cygwin and native tools outside of makepkg (preferred) or convert them when they get passed between the different programs.
-For the latter MSYS2 provides an automatic conversion that just works automatically in many cases.
+For the latter, MSYS2 provides an automatic conversion that just works automatically in many cases.

 ## Manual Unix ⟷ Windows Path Conversion